-The School of Engineering offers a Master of Engineering degree with the following concentrations: Advanced Systems Engineering, Civil and Environmental Engineering, Clinical Engineering, Electrical and Computer Engineering, General Engineering, Global Entrepreneurship, Environmental Engineering, Materials Science and Engineering, and Mechanical Engineering.
+The School of Engineering offers a Master of Engineering degree with the following concentrations: Advanced Manufacturing for Energy Systems, Advanced Systems Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Data Sciences, Electrical and Computer Engineering, Environmental Engineering, General Engineering, Global Entrepreneurship, Manufacturing Engineering, Materials Science and Engineering, and Mechanical Engineering.
 In addition, the School offers a dual degree with the Master of Business Administration program (M.B.A./M.Eng.).

 Advanced Systems Engineering M.Eng.

-The UTC Institute for Advanced Systems Engineering has created a program to train the engineer of the next decade, one who is not constrained by disciplines, and that can bridge the gap between theory and application in the field of cyberphysical systems (C.P.S.) engineering.
-Students achieve a depth of knowledge in systems engineering practices and methods to be able to work as a systems engineer and provide leadership and expertise on the development of their company’s systems engineering processes, functions, and methods.
-The program teaches requirements analysis, architecture selection, model-based system engineering methods, decision-making, optimization, verification and validation of engineered systems.
+The Institute for Advanced Systems Engineering has created a program to train the engineer of the next decade, one who is not constrained by disciplines, and that can bridge the gap between theory and application in the field of cyberphysical systems (C.P.S.) engineering.
+Students achieve a depth of knowledge in systems engineering practices and methods to work as a systems engineer and to provide leadership and expertise on the development of their company’s systems engineering processes, functions, and methods.
+The program teaches requirements development and analysis, systems architecting, model-based system engineering methods, physics-based modeling and analysis, machine learning, data science, decision-making, optimization, and verification and validation of engineered systems.

-The Biomedical Engineering department offers a 30 credit concentration in Clinical Engineering.
-Upon completion of this concentration, students will be able to lead healthcare technology implementation and improvement by working with clinicians and administrators, investigate technology related incidents and accidents, evaluate and specify utility systems which connect to medical equipment, analyze methods to interconnect medical devices to hospital computer networks to transfer data, preparation for certification by the American College of Clinical Engineering, exposure in the community, staying abreast of current technology and best practices, and preparation to advance in professional responsibilities and scope of expertise.
+The Biomedical Engineering Department offers an online 30 credit Master of Engineering degree with a concentration in Biomedical Engineering.
+In this concentration students select either the Clinical Engineering track or the Biomechanics Engineering track.
+Upon completion of the Biomechanics Engineering track, students will be able to lead in the design, development, and manufacturing of biomedical technology, devices, and systems.
+The Biomechanics track is well suited to those with an undergraduate degree in either Biomedical Engineering or Mechanical Engineering.
+Upon completion of the Clinical Engineering track, students will be able to lead healthcare technology implementation and improvement by working with clinicians and administrators, investigate technology-related incidents and accidents, evaluate and specify utility systems which connect to medical equipment, and analyze methods to interconnect medical devices to hospital computer networks to transfer data.
+Students will be prepared for certification by the American College of Clinical Engineering, will gain exposure in the community, will stay abreast of current technology and best practices, and will be prepared to advance in professional responsibilities and scope of expertise.

 Electrical and Computer Engineering M.Eng.